wp-plugins/nextgen-facebook/readme.txt

 * Added *non-persistent* ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
 * Added *persistent* ([Transients API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
 * Added code to fetch the preview image URL for videos using Vimeo's API.
-* Fixed the URL used in Open Graph meta tags to keep the query string (minus tracking arguments) for the search results webpage.
+* **Fixed** the URL used in Open Graph meta tags to keep the query string (minus tracking arguments) for the search results webpage.

 = Version 3.6.3 =

 * Removed the general "Buttons Language" option and replaced it with three additional language options for Facebook, Google+ and Twitter.
 Each social button supports a very different set of languages (and language acronyms), so combining them into a single option wasn't very functional.
-* Fixed (added) the missing "ngfb-content-buttons" CSS class for social buttons enabled on the settings page.
+* **Fixed** the missing "ngfb-content-buttons" CSS class for social buttons enabled on the settings page.
 * Added a "ngfb-shortcode-buttons" CSS class for social buttons included using the `[ngfb]` shortcode.
 * Improved the "Social Buttons Style" example in the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) section.

 = Version 3.6.2 =

-* Fixed YouTube embeded URLs to make them more compatible with Facebook.
+* **Fixed** YouTube embeded URLs to make them more compatible with Facebook.
 * Changed the behavior used to determine the sharing URL for index (non-singular) type webpages, from stripping only tracking query arguments to stripping all query arguments.
 * Added the Facebook "Markup Language" option to select between HTML5 or XFBML (defaults to XFBML).

 = Version 3.6.1 =

-* Fixed JavaScript for enabled widget buttons on index webpages.
+* **Fixed** JavaScript for enabled widget buttons on index webpages.
 That section of code still contained a check for `is_singular()`.
 * Added "Enable Shortcode" option to enable/disable the `[ngfb]` shortcode filter (default is unchecked).

 = Version 3.6 =